22f1000455/bdm-project-sahu-cloth-house/README.md

 ## Getting Started

-- Download the Excel files and analysis documents from this repository.
 - Review the formulas, charts, and summary statistics for insights.
 - Apply recommendations to similar retail datasets for optimization.